Jettcodey/Tiktok-discord-bot/README.md

 - [ ] Send Single Downloaded Video/Image Posts Without Watermark in Channel.
 - [ ] Automatically generating a text file after a Specified amount of time has passed.

+## Known Issues
+Using the /search command in a Channel with too many Links causes an error because of the Discord message length cap.